westny/mtp-go/README.md

 ## Data sets

 For model training and evaluation, the [highD](https://www.highd-dataset.com/), [rounD](https://www.round-dataset.com/), and [inD](https://www.ind-dataset.com/) were used.
 The data sets contain recorded trajectories from different locations in Germany, including various highways, roundabouts, and intersections.
 The data includes several hours of naturalistic driving data recorded at 25 Hz of considerable quality.
-They are freely available for non-commercial use, but does require applying for usage through the links above.
+They are freely available for non-commercial use but do require applying for usage through the links above.

 ![round2](https://user-images.githubusercontent.com/60364134/220960422-4e7d7e13-c9b3-42af-99d3-a61eb6406e1e.gif)